mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 #### Using GCE Default Service Account

-If Grafana is running on a Google Compute Engine (GCE) virtual machine, the service account in use must have access to the `Cloud Monitoring API` scope.
+If Mosaicoo is running on a Google Compute Engine (GCE) virtual machine, the service account in use must have access to the `Cloud Monitoring API` scope.

 ## Using the Query Editor